dickinson-comp190-fa2026/comp190-web/docs/hw/hw1.md

-Quick cheap way to create a Linux box on Google Cloud Platform (GCP), as suggested by Gemini:
+If you're looking for a specific suggestion, here is a quick cheap way to create a Linux box on Google Cloud Platform (GCP), as suggested by Gemini:

 ### Quick Setup via Google Cloud Console